 To back my thoughts up I have asked exercise participants at my classes to take part in a simple survey with three questions:

-What are the most important reasons to you for taking part in this class: Please rate 1 – 3, 1 being the most important:
+What are the most important reasons to you for taking part in this class: Please rate 1 – 3, with 1 being the most important.

-From a recent survey I asked the members of the class to complete, the feedback I have received so far is that all the women rate the exercise and the friendship equally, 60% of the men rate the exercise as the most important and the other 40% rate the exercise and friendly banter as the most important.
+From a recent survey I asked the members of the class to complete, the feedback I received is that all the women rate the exercise and the friendship equally, 60% of the men rate the exercise as the most important and 40% rate the exercise and friendly banter as the most important.

-This applies to all the Cardiac Rehab classes I teach and is also an enjoyable experience for me as I see health improvements people have made and the good friends I have made in many of the Cardiac groups.
+This applies to all the Cardiac Rehab classes I teach and is also an enjoyable experience for me as I see the great health improvements people have made and the new friends I have made in many of the Cardiac groups.